kauruus/kauruus.github.io/posts/2023/01/07-book-review-generic-data-tructures-and-algorithms-in-go.md

 It's probably the wrost Go book of 2022.

-Maybe you would say this is data structures and algorithms book, not Go, so some minor incorrect usage of Go are okay.
+Maybe you would say this is data structures and algorithms book, not a Go book, so some incorrect usage of Go is okay.

-But then why not grap a serious algorithm book?
+But then why not grab a serious algorithm book?

 The only possible sell point of this book is Go, but it failed to achieve it.